ea3onwong/loop-mania/README.md

 # LoopMania

 ### ⚠ &nbsp; Notice:
-- This repository is only for demonstration purpose ❗️❗️
+- This repository is only for demonstration purposes ❗️❗️
 - The detailed codes of the project won't be shared 🔐 <br/>

+### 📝 &nbsp; Project description:
+- An MVC based game application that was developed in Java, which requires players to follow a pre-generated path and fight with enemies 😈 along the path automatically.

 ------------------------------------------------------------------------------------------------